 Financing of JLGs was introduced as a pilot project in 2004-05 by NABARD in eight states with the support of 13 RRBs.
 The scheme was later mainstreamed for the banking system in the year 2006.
-JLGs are informal groups of four to 10 members who are engaged in similar economic activities and who are willing to jointly undertake to repay the loans taken by the Group from the Banks.
+JLGs are informal groups of four 04 to 10 members who are engaged in similar economic activities and are willing to jointly undertake the liability to repay the loans taken by the Group from the Banks.
 JLGs basically are Credit groups of small/marginal/tenant farmers/ asset-less poor who do not have proper title of their farmland.
 Regular savings by the JLG members is purely voluntary and their credit needs are met through loans from financial institutions and such loans could be individual loans or group loans against mutual guarantee.

 Apart from extending refinance support of 100% to the financing Banks, NABARD also extends financial support for awareness creation and capacity building of all stakeholders under the Scheme.
 NABARD also extends grant support for formation and nurturing of JLGs to Banks and other JLG Promoting Institutions (JLGPIs).

 NABARD, while promoting NABFINS had envisaged that NABFINS shall evolve into a Model Microfinance Institution to set standards of governance among the MFIs, operate with exemplary levels of transparency and operate at reasonable/moderate rates of interest.
 It is an NBFC – MFI which commenced its operations in November 2009.

 NABARD is the major shareholder of this MFI, others being Government of Karnataka, Canara Bank, Union Bank of India, Bank of Baroda, Federal Bank and Dhanalakshmi Bank.
 NABFINS extends loans to SHGs through its own trained Business & Development Correspondents (BDCs).
 NABFINS also extends loans to other second level organisations like the Federations.
 NABARD is continuing its refinance assistance to NABFINS.
 Further details regarding NABFINS can be seen from www.nabfins.org

 Support for training and capacity building of clients